doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

 and update processes are separated.

 .. note::
          - ``qa-dkrz:`` just for runs.
-While the completeness of required tables is checked, the state whether tables / programs are up-to-date is not.
-If this check fails, the user is asked to run ``install``
+While the completeness of required tables is checked, but the state whether tables / programs are up-to-date is not.
+If this check fails, the user is asked to run the command below.

-         - ``install [opts] PROJECT:`` get/update external tables and, when installed from GitHub, also compile executables.
+         - ``qa-dkrz install [opts] PROJECT:`` get/update external tables and, when installed from GitHub, also compile executables.
 If run initially, you are asked for a path to put external tables.
 The user is disengaged from knowing table names or their internet access.

-.. _conda-install:

 Conda Package Manager
 =====================